Flash flood watch issued, sandbags available for EBR residents

 Mayor-President Sharon Weston Broome issued a statement on the severe weather threat Sunday afternoon.

-According to the statement, the Mayor-President’s Office of Homeland Security and Emergency Preparedness has mad e sand bags available to East Baton Rouge Parish residents at fire stations 7(5758 Claycutt Road), 9(4025 Perkins Road), 13(835 Sharp Road), 14(4121 Harding Boulevard), and 15(3150 Brightside Drive).
+According to the statement, the Mayor-President’s Office of Homeland Security and Emergency Preparedness has made sand bags available to East Baton Rouge Parish residents at fire stations 7(5758 Claycut Road), 9(4025 Perkins Road), 13(835 Sharp Road), 14(4121 Harding Boulevard), and 15(3150 Brightside Drive).

 More News